 While a Republican was giving a speech, shots were fired.
 When the gunfire ended, a total of five African Americans, including two children, and three white people were dead, and nearly thirty others were wounded.

 The following days were marked by violence and bloodshed as the white mob indiscriminately shot and killed nearly fifty African Americans in Clinton and the surrounding area.
 In addition, the white mob murdered a white school teacher working in the African American community.

 Although Governor Ames requested federal troops to assist in restoring order, President Ulysses Grant denied the request on September 14 and adopted a policy of non-intervention, leaving Ames and the local Black and white Republicans without protection.

 Description from Blackpast.org by Sheren Sanders, Alcorn State University.

-Learn more from the Clinton Riot of 1875: From Riot to Massacre (Mississippi Historical Society) and Clinton Massacre Leaves More Than 20 Blacks Dead in Mississippi (Equal Justice Initiative.)
+Learn more from the detailed account in Clinton Riot of 1875: From Riot to Massacre (Mississippi Historical Society).
+The article includes testimonies from the time and recent efforts by the town to recognize and teach about the history.
+Also, see Clinton Massacre Leaves More Than 20 Blacks Dead in Mississippi (Equal Justice Initiative.)

 Teach about the Reconstruction era with the resources listed below.